TheSharks/WildBeast/docs/decoupling.md

 If you have already set up your WildBeast instance in accordance with the available installation guides, feel free to jump to the next section.
 If you have not done this yet, however, please follow through with that procedure before embarking onto this guide.

 Additionally, consider whether you need to go through the decoupling process to begin with.
-The Docker container for WildBeast runs the code that is in the WildBeast install directory, and when the container is restarted, the changes are mirrored.
+The Docker container for WildBeast runs the code that is in the WildBeast directory, and when the container is restarted, the changes are mirrored.
 However, if you want to use something akin to live reloading (Such as Nodemon) or have other valid reasons, feel free to proceed.

 ## Reconfiguring containers and WildBeast